 It is important that you talk to your lender and work with them, instead of looking for a quick exit strategy.

-What do you avoid doing when you've missed a mortgage repayment?
+What to avoid when you've missed a repayment

 If you have missed a repayment, it is important to set a plan to think further than just making up for the next repayment.
 Put a plan in straight away and remember to avoid the following;